Workforce Management Solutions Explorer, Inter IKEA

 Before joining IBM in 1987, Simon earned a Bachelor of Arts (Hons) degree in Accounting & Finance from Nottingham Trent University.
 He also holds a Diploma in Management from Reading University.

-Director, Workforce Institute EMEA & Senior Director EMEA Professional Services, Kronos Incorporated
+Director, The Workforce Institute at Kronos, EMEA & Vice President EMEA Professional Services, Kronos Incorporated

-Claire Richardson is European director of The Workforce Institute at Kronos and senior director of EMEA professional services practice at Kronos, where she works with customers to define and deliver workforce optimisation programmes focusing on employee engagement to drive improved business performance.
+Claire Richardson is European director of The Workforce Institute at Kronos and vice president of EMEA professional services practice at Kronos, where she works with customers to define and deliver workforce optimization programs focusing on employee engagement to drive improved business performance.